Category Archives: German Royals

 Queen Ena with her children in 1918 (from left to right) Maria Cristina, Alfonso, Gonzalo, Juan, Jaime and Beatriz; Credit – Wikipedia

 Following the establishment of the Second Spanish Republic in 1931, the family went into exile.
 Settling first in France, and then Italy, the couple soon went their separate ways.
 Ena returned to London, taking up residence at 34 Porchester Terrace to be close to her mother.
-In 1938, she would reunite with her husband in Rome, for the christening of their grandson, Juan Carlos.
-The following year she left London and returned to Rome.
+In 1938, she would reunite with her husband in Rome, for the christening of their grandson Juan Carlos, future King of Spain.
+The following year Ena left London and returned to Rome.
 Despite their separation, she was concerned about Alfonso’s diminishing health and wanted to be nearby.
 Alfonso died in February 1941, surrounded by his family.
-Less than a year later, she was forced to leave Italy, as members of Mussolini’s government were accusing her of spying.
+Less than a year later, she was forced to leave Italy, as members of Mussolini’s government accused her of spying.
 She settled in Lausanne, Switzerland, at the Hotel Royal.
 Several years later, in 1947, Ena purchased a villa – Vieille Fontaine – in Lausanne.
-It was here, in 1961, that she welcomed the media to announce the engagement of her grandson, Juan Carlos, and Princess Sophia of Greece.
+It was here, in 1961, that she welcomed the media to announce the engagement of her grandson Juan Carlos and Princess Sophia of Greece.

 photo: Casa Real